ruuda/blog/posts/on-benchmarking.md

   However, the median cannot be used to assess throughput, because it fails to account for the outliers.

-The minimum and median are special cases of quantiles: the 0-quantile and 0.5-quantile.
+The minimum and median are special cases of percentiles: the 0th percentile and 50th percentile.
-Other quantiles can be useful too.
+Other percentiles can be useful too.
-If you don’t care about latency of a typical run, but rather about worst-case performance, the 0.9 or even 0.99-quantile may be a good summary.
+If you don’t care about latency of a typical run, but rather about worst-case performance, the 90th or even 99th percentile may be a good summary.
 (The maximum is rarely a good idea, because a program can experience an unbounded amount of slowdown in unlucky cases, whereas there is a limit to how quickly a program can run.)
-A caveat of extreme quantiles is that you need sufficient data to be able to compute them reliably: if you have less than 50 data points, the 0.98 and 0.99-quantiles are interpolated from the same two samples.
+A caveat of extreme percentiles is that you need sufficient data to be able to compute them reliably: if you have less than 50 data points, the 98th and 99th percentiles are interpolated from the same two samples.
-And even if you have that many data points, extreme quantiles are sensitive to noise.
+And even if you have that many data points, extreme percentiles are sensitive to noise.
-The 0.5-quantile on the other hand is usually very stable and insensitive to outliers even for few data points.
+The median on the other hand

-Make a plot here, of the distribution of the 0.9-quantile and 0.5-quantile?
+is usually very stable and insensitive to outliers even for few data points.

 A statistical test
 ------------------